zquintana/ess-help/content/news/revolutionary-help-vehicle-hazard-lighting-solution-makes-disabled-cars-more-visible.md

 ESS (Emergency Safety Solutions, Inc.), creator of the H.E.L.P.
 (Hazard Enhanced Lighting Package) solution, is focused on saving lives by helping to eliminate hundreds of thousands of preventable accidents globally involving vehicles that are in an emergency, disabled or stopped on the side of the road.
 H.E.L.P. protects occupants of disabled vehicles and good Samaritans who assist them – providing more advance warning to drivers of potential threats on or near the roadway.

-Media Contacts
+*Media Contacts*

+*Craig Keller
+ESS Communications
+ckeller@ess-help.com
+847.476.7543

-Craig Keller				Lisa Gill
+*Lisa Gill
-ESS Communications			Marx Buscemi Eisbrenner Group, on behalf of ESS ckeller@ess-help.com	lgill@mbe.group
+Marx Buscemi Eisbrenner Group, on behalf of ESS lgill@mbe.group
-847.476.7543	810.459.4446
+810.459.4446